rongmon/rbvfit/docs/help_gui.md

 ### Add Ion Systems
 1. Select a configuration from the dropdown
-2. Click "Add System" to create a new absorption system
+2. Click "Add System" to create new absorption systems
-3. Enter the system redshift
+3. Enter system redshift and add ion species (CIV, HI, MgII, etc.)
-4. Add ion species (e.g., CIV, HI, MgII) with their transitions
-5. Set the number of velocity components for each ion
+4. Set velocity components for each ion
+5. Add all systems to the same configuration to share across instruments

+*Tip: Configure absorbers once - automatically applied to all instruments.*

 ### Parameter Estimation
+1. If there are multiple systems, first select the system from the parameter estimation dropdown menu.
-1. Use the interactive estimation tools to set initial parameter guesses
+2. Use the interactive estimation tools to set initial parameter guesses
-2. Adjust column densities (N), Doppler parameters (b), and velocities (v)
+3. Adjust column densities (N), Doppler parameters (b), and velocities (v)
+4. Repeat for each system as needed
-3. Click "Compile Models" when ready to proceed
+4. Click "Compile Models" when ready to proceed

 ![Ion system setup](images/ion_system_setup.png)